Compatibility Overview¶

 Standard library logging: Creates a Python LogRecord object for every log call, then recursively bubbles it through all loggers while holding the GIL with threading.RLock().

-Because of this, any custom logic that overrides standard Python implementations, such as subclassed Formatters with custom format() methods, will not execute natively.
+Any custom logic that overrides standard Python implementations, such as subclassed Formatters with custom format() methods, will not execute natively.

 Supported Patterns ✅¶